South Sudan, Republic of

 • IF approved, the exemption application is sent to the Ministry of Finance and Economic Planning MoFEP for signature.
 Only the Minister of Finance and Economic Planning can sign the exemption.

 • Exemption application returns from MOFEP to the Customs Service office.
-The customs services office calculates the value that has to be exempted and notes it on the MoFEP cover letter attached to application. **This arrangement is set to change whereby tax will be calculated before the application is sent to the Minister in an effort to save time.
+The customs services office calculates the value that has to be exempted and notes it on the MoFEP cover letter attached to the application. **This arrangement is set to change whereby tax will be calculated before the application is sent to the Minister to save time.
 Customs Services DG Stamps and gives final approval.

 • IF Customs exemption is granted:

-• Applying organization needs to stipulate entry point.
+• Applying organisation needs to stipulate an entry point.

-• IF airport (Juba): A copy of documentation will be given for clearance
+• IF airport (Juba): A copy of the documentation will be given for clearance.

-• IF border entry: A receipt will be given (detailing exemption number) for clearing agent.
+• IF border entry: A receipt will be given (detailing the exemption number) to the clearing agent.
 The original paperwork is sent to the relevant border point for clearance.

 • IF the application is rejected, the process is stopped and/or the organisation is asked for additional information or clarification.
 If the application is stopped, the organisation can appeal or restart the process.
 Appeals should be made directly to the Ministry of Finance and Economic Planning or his delegated representative.